harblaith7/s2bn/README.md

 The second route, starting on **line 27**, simply pushes the user into the appropriate event document.
 This way the administrators can see who is attending which event.

-Integrating Stripe into my application was more of a frontend heavy.
+Integrating Stripe into my application was more of a frontend heavy procedure.
 I actually have a [YouTube series](https://www.youtube.com/watch?v=WROxEd__fNs&t=244s) that discuss how to do it.
 It applied the same process with this app.

 ### Testing